Bara Kashipur: Demographics

 In the 2011 census, Bara Kashipur Rural Agglomeration had a population of 926, out of which 82,466 were 450 males and 476 were females.
 The 0–6 years population was 92.
 Effective literacy rate for the 7+ population was 67.71 per cent.

 Caste Factor: In Bara Kashipur village, most of the village population is from Schedule Tribe (ST).
 Schedule Tribe (ST) constitutes 38.34% while Schedule Caste (SC) were 4.00% of total population in Bara Kashipur village.

 Work Profile: In Bara Kashipur village out of total population, 386 were engaged in work activities.
 92.23% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 7.77% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 386 workers engaged in Main Work, 138 were cultivators (owner or co-owner) while 168 were Agricultural labourer.

 Bara Kashipur Forest

 This is a reserve forest which has led to Kashipur forest and it is dense enough compared to other spots of the forest.
-This is totally a virgin spot.
-The ecotourism activities will be projected in this particular spot.
-It is basically an island in the forest surrounded by the Kashiya creek.
-It is isolated from the main land.
-To protect and save the environment of the forest, picnics should not be allowed in this region.
-There are huge varieties of birds both resident and migratory found in this area.
-A project for setting up a deer park in this area had once been started.
-If this project starts functioning, it will be a great place of tourist attraction.
-So immediate programmes should be taken up to materialize the project.
+It is an island in the forest surrounded by the Kashiya creek.
+It's isolated from the main land.